Opportunities abound to find Treasure

 Gems, Jewelry, and Art Objects

-: These items retain their full value in the marketplace, and you can either trade them in for coin or use them as currency for other transactions.
-For exceptionally valuable treasures, the GM might require you to find a buyer in a large town or larger community first.
+retain their full value in the marketplace, and you can either trade them in for coin or use them as Currency

 : On the borderlands, many people conduct transactions through barter.
 Like gems and art Objects